niranjana9002/qiskit-full-adder/README.md

 **Full Adder in Qiskit**

 Implementation of an adder in qiskit to add two four bit numbers.
-It uses CNOT,Toffoli and Hadamard gates to obtain the quantum equivalent to a classical full adder.
+It uses CNOT, Toffoli, and Hadamard gates to obtain the quantum equivalent to a classical full adder.

 **Circuit Construction**